rockymiss/connectconsultingP4/TESTING.md

 | &check; |: The admin user should see a white background with some circular yellow shape in it
 | &check; |: The admin user should see a list of testimonials for approval showing who wrote the testimonial and the content underneath the username
 | &check; |: The admin user should see two buttons 'Approve' and 'Delete'
-| &check; |: If the admin user clicks on 'Approve' they will be re-directed to the approve testimonial page
+| &check; |: If the admin user clicks on 'Approve' they will be re-directed to the approve testimonial page and a message will appear confirming the testimonial has been approved.
-| &check; |: If the admin user clicks on 'Delete' they will be re-directed to the delete testimonial page
+| &check; |: If the admin user clicks on 'Delete' they will be re-directed to the delete testimonial page and a message will confirm that the Testimonial has been deleted

 | Status | **Approve Testimonials Logged-In Admin User**
 |:-------:|:--------|